dimi309/clunker/README.md

 it is going.
 For the moment it is basically a program, written in Rust, which draws a box using the Vulkan API.

-I am not using the ash or any other Vulkan-wrapping crate.
-I am just accessing my own [vulkan_helper](https://github.com/dimi309/vulkan_helper) library (written in C) with Rust.
+I am not using ash or any other Vulkan-wrapping crate.
+I am just accessing my own [vulkan_helper](https://github.com/dimi309/vulkan_helper) C library with Rust.
 (vulkan_helper is also used by the [small3d](https://github.com/dimi309/small3d) game development library)
 The vulkan_helper and the Vulkan API bindings are created during the build with bindgen.